Osama bin Laden: September 11 attacks

-The Federal Bureau of Investigation has stated that classified evidence linking al-Qaeda and bin Laden to the September 11 attacks is clear and irrefutable.
-The UK Government reached a similar conclusion regarding al-Qaeda and Osama bin Laden's culpability for the September 11 attacks, although the government report noted that the evidence presented is not necessarily sufficient to prosecute the case.
+On the day of the attacks, the National Security Agency intercepted communications that pointed to Bin Laden's responsibility, as did German intelligence agencies.
+At 11:30 p.m., Bush wrote in his diary: "The Pearl Harbor of the 21st century took place today...
+We think it's Osama bin Laden."
+The Federal Bureau of Investigation has stated that classified evidence linking al-Qaeda and Bin Laden to the September 11 attacks is clear and irrefutable.
+The UK Government reached a similar conclusion regarding al-Qaeda and Bin Laden's culpability for the September 11 attacks, although the government report noted that the evidence presented is not necessarily sufficient to prosecute the case.
+Identified motivations of the September 11 attacks include the support of Israel by the United States, presence of the U.S. military in the Kingdom of Saudi Arabia, and the U.S. enforcement of sanctions against Iraq.

 Bin Laden initially denied involvement in the attacks.
-On 16 September 2001, bin Laden read a statement later broadcast by Qatar's Al Jazeera satellite channel denying responsibility for the attack.
-In a videotape recovered by U.S. forces in November 2001 in Jalalabad, bin Laden was seen discussing the attack with Khaled al-Harbi in a way that indicates foreknowledge.
+On 16 September 2001, he read a statement, later broadcast by Al Jazeera, denying responsibility for the attack.
+In a videotape recovered by U.S. forces in November 2001 in Jalalabad, Bin Laden was seen discussing the attack with Khaled al-Harbi in a way that indicates foreknowledge.
 The tape was broadcast on various news networks on 13 December 2001.
 The merits of this translation have been disputed.
 Arabist Dr. Abdel El M. Husseini stated: "This translation is very problematic.
-At the most important places where it is held to prove the guilt of bin Laden, it is not identical with the Arabic."
+At the most important places where it is held to prove the guilt of Bin Laden, it is not identical with the Arabic."

-In the 2004 video, bin Laden abandoned his denials without retracting past statements.
-In it he said he had personally directed the nineteen hijackers.
-In the 18-minute tape, played on Al-Jazeera, four days before the American presidential election, bin Laden accused U.S. President George W. Bush of negligence in the hijacking of the planes on 11 September.
-According to the tapes, bin Laden claimed he was inspired to destroy the World Trade Center after watching the destruction of towers in Lebanon by Israel during the 1982 Lebanon War.

-Through two other tapes aired by Al Jazeera in 2006, Osama bin Laden announced, "I am the one in charge of the nineteen brothers. ...
+In the 2004 video, Bin Laden abandoned his denials without retracting past statements.
+In it, he said he had personally directed the nineteen hijackers.
+In the 18-minute tape, played on Al-Jazeera, four days before the American presidential election, Bin Laden accused George W. Bush of negligence in the hijacking of the planes on September 11.
+He said he was inspired to destroy the World Trade Center after watching the destruction of towers in Lebanon by Israel during the 1982 Lebanon War.
+Through two other tapes aired by Al Jazeera in 2006, Bin Laden announced, "I am the one in charge of the nineteen brothers. ...
 I was responsible for entrusting the nineteen brothers ... with the raids" (23 May 2006).
-In the tapes he was seen with Ramzi bin al-Shibh, as well as two of the 9/11 hijackers, Hamza al-Ghamdi, and Wail al-Shehri, as they made preparations for the attacks (videotape broadcast 7 September 2006).
-Identified motivations of the September 11 attacks include the support of Israel by the United States, presence of the US military in the Kingdom of Saudi Arabia, and the US enforcement of sanctions against Iraq.
+In the tapes, he was seen with Ramzi bin al-Shibh, as well as two of the 9/11 hijackers, Hamza al-Ghamdi and Wail al-Shehri, as they made preparations for the attacks (videotape broadcast 7 September 2006).